Home

 By addressing deficits, teaching strategies, and strengthening stamina, we strive to prepare students for successful transitions to alternative learning environments.

-transforms the lives of cognitively capable K-12 children
+Trident Academy transforms the lives of cognitively capable K-12 children diagnosed with language-based learning differences through individualized, multi-sensory, and research-based teaching approaches.

 To see how our son has progressed and where he is today --